 7 Immediate Steps To Take Following The Car Accident That Was Not Your Fault

 Check For Injuries And Stay Safe

 First, take a deep breath.
 Check that everyone and yourself are alright.
 If anyone in the vehicle has life-threatening injuries, get immediate medical attention.
 Don’t move an injured person unless leaving them in place puts the person in more danger.
 If the car accident took place in the middle of oncoming traffic, make sure to move everyone and all vehicles in the car accident to the side of the road to prevent further damage.
 Otherwise, leave the accident scene as is for investigation.
 Then turn on your hazard lights until the police arrive.

 Collect Information On The Accident Scene

 By Florida state law (see section 316.066), you must give your information to the other drivers involved and the police.
 If the driver fled the scene and the police didn’t arrive, you create an accident report at the nearest police precinct.
 Get the name, number, email address, vehicle identification number (VIN), insurance company name, and insurance policy number of all drivers involved.

-Take pictures of where the car accident occurred, the weather, severe injuries, vehicle damage, and the license plate of all drivers.
+Take pictures of where the car accident occurred, the weather, severe injuries, vehicle damage, other property damage, and the license plate of all drivers.
 Jot down the make and model of all cars on the scene.
 Most importantly, gather as much information as possible from the other driver.
 Also, don’t forget your witnesses!
 Gather their contact information and their statements about the accident.
 Their comments will become invaluable for building your car accident case.